Aloha-AI-Hackathon/chatbot/backend/README.md

 ## Troubleshooting

+### Module Import Errors
+If you see errors like `ModuleNotFoundError: No module named 'vertexai.generative_models'`, it's likely due to:

+1. Using an older version of the `google-cloud-aiplatform` package
+   - Update using: `pip install --upgrade google-cloud-aiplatform>=1.38.0`

+2. Incomplete installation of dependencies
+   - Try reinstalling: `pip install -e . --no-build-isolation`

 ### Python Version Issues
 If you encounter errors related to incompatible Python versions:
 - Try using Python 3.10 or 3.11 instead of newer versions